jonescompneurolab/hnn-core/doc/network_file_desc.rst

 location : str
     Target location of synapses.
 cell_specific : bool
-    Whether each artifical drive cell has 1-to-1 (True, default) or all-to-all (False) connection parameters. weights_ampa : dict or None
+    Whether each artificial drive cell has 1-to-1 (True, default) or all-to-all (False) connection parameters. weights_ampa : dict or None
     Synaptic weights (in uS) of AMPA receptors on each targeted cell